 Coinjock is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of North Carolina.
 With a population of 337 people and just one neighborhood, Coinjock is the 521st largest community in North Carolina.
-Much of the housing stock in Coinjock was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Coinjock economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Coinjock, where the median household income is $67,143.00.
+There's nothing like the smell of a brand new house, and in Coinjock, you'll find that a large proportion of houses were recently built.
+New growth in residential real estate is an indication that people are choosing to move to Coinjock, and putting down their money on brand new construction.
+Coinjock’s real estate is, on average, some of the newest in the nation.
+Coinjock does seem to be experiencing an influx of affluent people, because the median household income is $67,143.00.

 Unlike some towns, Coinjock isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Coinjock are a mix of both white- and blue-collar jobs.
 Overall, Coinjock is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Coinjock who work in sales jobs (27.05%), personal care services (23.77%), and law enforcement and fire fighting (10.66%).

-Coinjock is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Coinjock is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-As is often the case in a small town, Coinjock doesn't have a public transportation system that people use for their commute.
+Coinjock is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Coinjock in 2022 was $30,840, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $123,360 for a family of four.
 However, Coinjock contains both very wealthy and poor people as well.